HappyFrowl/documentation/SystemAdministration.md

 - `pkill`- Similar to `killall` but more flexible and potentially dangerous.
     - Allows matching processes based on name or other attributes.

+## Service management

+* `systemctl`
+* `jounalctl`
+* `chkconfig`
+* `rc.local`

+## System monitoring
+* `uptime`
+* `vmstat`
+* `iostat`
+* `free`

+## log management
+* `rsyslog`
+* `logrotate`
+*

+## Kernel management
+* `uname`
+* `sysctl`
+* `dmesg`
+* `lsmod`
+* `modprobe`

+## Boot process

+**1. BIOS/ UEFI**
+* Hardware is booted
+* BIOS/UEFI runs POST
+    * Power On Self Test
+    * Tests whether all hardware pieces are working properly
+    * If there is an error it is shown on the screen
+* If no error was encountered, the BIOS/ UEFI must find the bootloader software
+    * Hard drive
+    * USB
+    * CD
+    * PXE

+**2. GRUB2**
+* GRand Unified Bootloader
+* Its jobs
+    * Locate the kernel on the disk
+    * Load the kernel into the computer memory
+    * Run the kernel code
+* The bootloader starts the OS by using initrd – initial ram disk
+    * This is a temporary file system which is loaded into memory to assist in the boot process
+    * It contains programs to perform hardware detection and load the necessary modules to get the actual file system mounted
+    * Once the actual file system is mounted, the OS continues to load from the real file system
+    * Initfs (initial file system) is the successor of initrd

+**3. Kernel**
+* Once the kernel is loaded into memory, the kernel takes to finish the startup process
+* It starts
+    * Kernel modules
+    * Device drivers
+    * Background processes
+* First it decompresses itself onto memory, check the hardware, and load device drivers and other device drivers
+* Then init takes off

+**4. Init**
+* Initialization system
+* Brings up and maintains user space services
+* Once the kernel has attached the boot file system, init is run
+* Init is the first process run by Linux
+    * So process number is always pID 1
+    * Check with ps –aux | head
+    * Always run in the background
+* For many distros, systemd is the used init system
+    * Another is sysv or upstart
+    * Systemd was spearheaded by RedHat
+* Systemd is a collection of units (e.g. services, mounts, etc)
+    * Systemctl, journalctl, loginct, notify, analyze, cgls, cgtop, nspawn
+    * To query all units, run: systemctl list-unit-files
+    * Also see which are enabled, disabled, masked